 In most rural areas, cats are able to happily roam free wherever they choose.
 However, if your new home is in a city or suburb, there may be restrictions intended to reduce the number of strays in the area.

-Check with the city to see if you are required to provide your cat with a certain type of licensing.
+Check with your new city to see if there are any restrictions or if you are required to provide your cat with a certain type of licensing.

 6. Keep your outdoor cat inside for two weeks